clux/rust-meetup-london/source/slides.md

 - Reflector: maintains an in memory cache of all Ks
 - Use case: monitoring a resource, presenting an api around many resources..
 - (Can build a Ref from an Inf by just using events to update a local Map).
-- Both: updates when it polls, with a RwLock, and lets you read whenever.

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->